JWT Authentication using Spring Security OAuth2 in Spring Boot Example

 JWT is short for JSON Web Token.
 It is an open standard for securely transmitting information between parties as a JSON object.
 Because it is digitally signed, this information can be checked and trusted.
 JWTs can be signed with either a secret (HMAC) or a public/private key pair using RSA or ECDSA.

-Follow the steps below to complete this tutorial:
+Follow these steps to complete this tutorial:

 Create a Spring Boot Application